mmmorrison/timeIsMoney/README.md

-# Time is Money Android App
+# Time is Money Meteor App

 Time is money is a quote often heard but seldom understood.
 In transportation time spent waiting is literally money loss for owner/operators.